Skip to main content

 1. Tap the Menu icon in the upper left corner.

-3. Tap the "Describe the issue" heading 5 times until you see the "debug mode is on" message.
+3. Tap the Report a problem heading 5 times until you see the debug mode is on message.

 4. Go back to Menu and tap the Debug option.

-5. Change the Measurement duration in the Heart rate monitor section from Auto to 400 beats and retake a measurement.
+5. Change the Measurement duration in the Heart rate monitor section to 400 beats and retake a measurement.

 If you are an Android user: